lf-edge/eve/docs/BOOTING.md

 5. stage2 GRUB will start by executing [embedded configuration file](../pkg/grub/embedded.cfg) script - this will set things up for serial console and also load up a normal configuration file from either IMGA or IMGB

 You may notice that legacy GRUB is basically playing the role of the first GRUB instance in the UEFI booting sequence.
-However, instead of chainloading the GRUB from IMGA/IMGB parition in the legacy BIOS boot case, we just start interpreting the configuration file from IMGA/IMGB partition.
+However, instead of chainloading the GRUB from IMGA/IMGB partition in the legacy BIOS boot case, we just start interpreting the configuration file from IMGA/IMGB partition.
 This is done to simplify the initial implementation (you can't easily chainload legacy GRUB images the way you can chainload UEFI payloads) but comes at a cost of NOT being able to upgrade the GRUB code itself.